TritonDataCenter/rfd/rfd/0122/README.md

 software to determine which resource types and property types are supported.
 The synopsis is:

+**XXX this needs to transition to ofmt, as it is intended to be machine readable output.**

 ```
 zonecfg -b <brand> resources
 zonecfg -b <brand> properties [restype]